tomas-osswald/switch_2020_g3/docs/US105_AddRelation.md

 }

-FFMapp -down-> FamilyService : has list of FamilyService -down-> Family : has list of
+FFMapp -down-> FamilyService : has
+FamilyService -down-> Family : has list of
 Family -down-> FamilyMember : has list of
 FamilyMember -down-> Relation : has